How to review A Video ?

 Before getting into the how, let’s remind ourselves why it’s so good to review videos.
-There are 4 benefits directly related to video annotation.
+There are 4 benefits directly related to video review.

 Reviewing a video means being: